 For a painter, the advantage of living a long life is that there is time for evolution of style and reaching maturity.
 Who knows what we might have seen develop in the art of Masaccio, Raphael, Frédéric Bazille, or Aubrey Beardsley had they lived on instead of succumbing early?
 In O’Keeffe’s case, she had time to move beyond the landscapes (and far past her flowers) to the simplicity and elegance of “almost” abstract art.

 Georgia O’Keeffe.
-Winter Road I (1963).
+Winter Road I, 1963.
+Oil on canvas.
 National Gallery of Art, Washington, DC.
 Gift of The Georgia O’Keeffe Foundation (1995.4.1). © Board of Trustees, National Gallery of Art, Washington.
 Photo: courtesy of Centre Pompidou

 Her Winter Road, painted in 1963, is such a picture.
 It looks like an abstraction—or perhaps some Japanese calligraphy—but it really isn’t.
 It is the artist’s way of reducing the landscape to its core element of a winding road.
 But it is also still a landscape where the emptiness of white canvas can be easily filled with our knowledge of all the hilly roads we have met.